Last Revised: 29 September 2022

 - Backing up data, to make sure your personal data is available at all times and in order for us to ensure the integrity and consistency of our service provision.

 Whenever we process data for these purposes we will always ensure your Personal Data rights are held in high regard.
-We make sure to have conducted legitimate interests assessments for all our personal data processing made under our legitimate interests, and ensure you have a right to object to this processing if you so wish.
+We make sure to have conducted legitimate interests assessments for all our personal data processing made under our legitimate interests and ensure you have a right to object to this processing if you so wish.
 If you would like to exercise this right, please consult the Rights section below.
 Please bear in mind that if you object in this way, you may affect our ability to carry out these tasks, which may impact on your benefit.

 9. Periods for which the personal data will be stored

 Encore will not retain your data for longer than necessary for the purposes set out in this Policy.
-Different retention periods apply for different types of data, however the longest we will normally hold any personal data is six years.
+Different retention periods apply for different types of data, however, the longest Encore will normally hold any personal data is six years.
 Encore will process and store your personal data only for the period necessary to achieve the purpose of processing, or as far as this is required by the European legislator or other legislators in laws or regulations to which Encore are subject.
-For more information on how long any specific data is stored, you can contact us at email@example.com
+For more information on how long any specific data is stored, you can contact us at email@example.com.

 The criteria used to determine the storage (or "retention") period, is usually the statutory retention period – the legal requirement to retain data records.
 For example, we will keep personal data relating to the initiation and fulfilment of a contract, for the duration of that contract, followed by the legally required retention period – usually six years under the Limitations Act 1980.